 Article 53 of Decree-Law gave the provisions for goods and services which are subject to Zero Rated.
 These include:

 The Executive Regulations shall specify the terms, conditions and necessary measures for the application of the provisions of this Article.

 Article 54 to 56 of the Decree-Law give the exemptions from VAT, which include:

 The Regulations shall specify the terms and conditions and necessary measures to implement the provisions.

 The Taxable Person shall keep organized records, Tax Invoices and books of accounts related to imports or Supply of Goods or Services and shall present these records, invoices or books to the Authority upon request.
 The Regulations shall specify the records, books, durations and terms and conditions for maintenance of these records.

+Value Added Tax or Tax in general, is an unaccustomed practice in the Kingdom of Bahrain and it will definitely induce the businesses to transform some practices followed conservatively to comply with the regulations.
+Emirates Chartered Accountants Group believe that with a proper understanding of the law and implementing the regulatory practices in business will enable industries to brace the impact of VAT steadily.
 Emirates Chartered Accountants Group provides a wide array of TAX Services for all business sectors in the UAE, India, London and Bahrain.
 The Tax Team at Emirates Chartered Accountants Group engages professionals with relevant TAX experience in different sectors from different ends of the globe.